The front-page (HOME) slider shows photos of places I visited in retirement.

 • Are you retiring with debt, such as a mortgage, car loan, etc.?

-The table below shows that if you need 80% of your salary in retirement, retire in 2022 with a full social security benefit, have no other income, have no debt, earn 4% on your investments and withdraw these earnings to help fund your retirement, you will need investment assets of $200,000 to $1,800,000 depending on your pre-retirement salary.
-(This does not account for increasing salary requirements due to inflation.)
+The table below shows that if you need 80% of your salary in retirement, retire in 2024 with a full social security benefit ($45,864 in 2024), have no other income, have no debt, earn 4% on your investments and withdraw investment earnings to help fund your retirement, you will need investment assets of $53,400 to $1,853,400 depending on your pre-retirement salary.
+(This does not account for increasing retirement salary requirements due to inflation.)

 Annual Salary 80% of Salary Social Security Additional Needed Required Investment Assets